pkoswald/ENC4265/reflective_blogs.md

 I asked NotebookLM to tell me the most important details of the Philips Airfryer XXL User Manual.

 I think the AI is more helpful for finding where in the manual to get information than for actually giving you the information.
+Most of the information it gave me when I asked it to summarize the important points was not very helpful.
+For example, the "Usage Instructions" it gave me didn't actually provide any instructions, instead listing information like